AnimeGrils/stream-chat/README.md

 **Chat delay** — Set a delay in seconds at the top left of chat.
 All incoming messages are held for that duration before appearing, keeping the chat view in sync with what viewers see on stream.

-**Emotes** — Twitch emotes (global and channel), 7TV emotes (global and channel), and YouTube emotes are all rendered inline.
+**Emotes** — Twitch emotes (global and channel), 7TV emotes (global and channel), BTTV emotes, and YouTube emoji are all rendered inline.

 **Emote picker** — Click the emote button (smiley face) next to the chat input to browse and insert emotes.
 Supports search.
+YouTube emoji are added to the picker automatically as they appear in chat.

 **Autocomplete:**
 - Type `:` followed by letters to autocomplete emote names